unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. Why did the speaker find it rewarding to interpret for the Spanish author?

+A He had a crucial role in the conference.

+B He was praised by the author for his good work.

+**C He appreciated the audience's reactions to his work.**

+D He accurately interpreted the author's ideas and works.

 2. Why can being an interpreter broaden one's horizons?

+    A Interpreters are on a never-ending journey to different places.

+    B Interpreters play different roles in various events and conferences.

+    **C Interpreters can meet people from diverse backgrounds and cultures.**

+    D Interpreters can acquire world views distinct from those of other people.

 3. Why do interpreters have the privilege of witnessing history unfold before their eyes?

+    A They help organize many high-level conferences.

+    B They help make critical decisions in important negotiations.

+    C They often have the best seats at  many high-level conferences.

+    **D They enable effective communication during conferences and negotiations.**

 4. How does interpreting contribute to one's personal development?

+    A It makes one understand others better.

+    B It helps one manage emotions effectively.

+    C It helps one develop various speaking styles.

+    **D It helps one maintain composure under pressure.**

 ## Lecture 2